mattholamieux/matts_kinesis/README.md

 ## quick start
 by default:
-* the left sun (1) is set to granulate audio from norns input (using the new sunshine engine)
+* the left sun is set to granulate audio from norns input (using a new SuperCollider engine called `sunshine`)
-* the right sun (2) does softcut stuff
+* the right sun processes audio with softcut

-## granulate audio from norns inputs with sun 1 (in mode 2)
+## granulate audio (sun1)
-on load, the sunshine engine immediately starts granulating audio input. each ray controls a different grain synth param (aka engine command). note, we aren't actually using norns params for this, just rolling our own system for now...
+on load, the sunshine engine immediately starts granulating audio input. each ray controls a different grain synth param (aka `engine command`).

 the name of the grain synth param and its value are shown on the screen to the right of the sun at the top and bottom. the param names are abbreviated: